Jonathan Kashanian: Career

 In 2004, on Canale 5, Kashanian participated in the fifth edition of Grande Fratello and won the reality show with 38% of the vote.
 In 2005 he was in the jury of Sei un mito on Canale 5.

-For three years (2005-08), Kashanian was a host of Modeland, a fashion segment on All Music.
+For three years (2005–08), Kashanian was a host of Modeland, a fashion segment on All Music.
 From 2006 to 2016 he appeared on Verissimo, first as a regular guest, then later as an envoy, columnist, fashion expert, stylist and makeover designer.

-In 2007 he takes part in the film by 2061: An Exceptional Year.
-He moved to La7 as a commentator on Pietro Chiambretti's talkshow, Markette - Tutto fa brodo in TV, which was succeeded in 2009 by Chiambretti Night on Italia 1.
+In 2007 he takes part in the film 2061: An Exceptional Year.
+He moved to La7 as a commentator on Pietro Chiambretti's talkshow, Markette – Tutto fa brodo in TV, which was succeeded in 2009 by Chiambretti Night on Italia 1.
 In 2010 he participated in a cameo in the film A Natale mi sposo directed by Paolo Costella.

 In 2018 he participated as a contestant in the thirteenth edition of L'isola dei famosi, hosted by Alessia Marcuzzi and aired on Canale 5, ranking fifth, being eliminated with 70% of the votes.

 He is currently a radio host for RTL 102.5.

 In 2022 he participated in Back to School, a program hosted by Nicola Savino on Italia 1.
 In the same year, he was among the jurors of Miss Italia and co-hosted the final night of Una voce per San Marino, a national final to select the Sammarinese representative at the Eurovision Song Contest 2022.

+In September 2026, he joined the cast of Grande Fratello VIP (season 9).